carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Training the model is done using the `fit` method.
 It takes the image data and target (label) data as inputs and has several other parameters for certain options of the training.
 Here we only set a different number of epochs.

-A training **epoch** means that every sample in the training data has been shown to the neural network and used to update its parameters.
+A training **epoch** means that every sample in the training data has been given to the neural network and used to update its parameters.
 In general, CNN models improve with more epochs of training, but only to a point.

 We want to train our model for 10 epochs: